North Star Puppy & Handler Weekend

 Each individual Contestant will meet with the judging panel to answer the Judges’ questions about the Contestant’s interest in the puppy and handler lifestyle, its history, and their interaction with the community and willingness and ability to represent the title.
 Hoods may be brought, but not worn during the interview.
 The interviews will be conducted privately with only the contestant, Judges, Tallymasters, and photographer in attendance.
 Interviews will be no longer than ten (10) minutes in length.

-The Dog Show Presentation consists of three sections: tricks, obstacle course, and freestyle performance.
+The Dog Show Presentation consists of three sections: initial presentation, tricks, and post-trick presentation.
 The Contestant will be responsible for providing their own Puppy or Handler Assistant for this portion of the contest.
 If the Contestant’s Assistant is another Contestant, they may be each other’s Assistant, but each must present separately during this portion of the contest.

-Each Contestant will be judged on a series of five (5) tricks they will perform with a Puppy or Handler Assistant using verbal or hand signal commands.
+Each Contestant will be judged on a series of three tricks (two chosen at random and one at contestant’s choice) they will perform with a Puppy or Handler Assistant using verbal or hand signal commands.
 The tricks to be performed will be randomly determined.
-All contestants will perform the same tricks.

 Pup Up Questions (25 Points)